quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part25_10.6.2_Wonders.md

 ---

 #### Modifying Program to Output Input Signal
-Background context: When performing a Discrete Wavelet Transform (DWT) on signals like the chirp signal \( y(t) = \sin(60t^2) \), it's crucial to verify that the input data is correctly processed.
+Background context: When performing a Discrete Wavelet Transform (DWT) on signals like the chirp signal $y(t) = \sin(60t^2)$, it's crucial to verify that the input data is correctly processed.
 This involves outputting and checking the original signal values before any transformations are applied.

 :p How can you modify Listing 10.2 to output the input signal values to a file?
 ??x